 How to contribute

 Scholars are encouraged to submit manuscripts for publication if they deal with subjects that fall within the Journal’s scope.
 Manuscripts are to be sent to the editor, Gregory E. Sterling.
 Manuscripts will only be considered for acceptance if they follow the instructions to contributors found at the end of each volume.

 Authors and publishers are invited to send books for review to the Book Review Editor, Michael Cover.

 The Studia Philonica Annual is published by SBL Press.
 Those who wish to place such a standing order are asked to contact the SBL Press distributor at firstname.lastname@example.org and submit the standing order form available at http://www.sbl-site.org/assets/pdfs/pubs/StPhilAnn_standingorder.pdf.

 How to purchase the Annual

-The most recent volume of the Annual, number 28, was published in 2016.
-For the contents of all previous volumes, visit the contents page.
+The most recent volume of the Annual, number 31, was published in 2019.
+For the contents of this and all previous volumes, visit the contents page.